 We are putting a modern spin on this old way of assessing water quality.
 With a click of the camera on your cell phone, you can help address the question, “How is the Bay changing?”

 As a volunteer, you will use a smartphone app containing the Forel-Ule color scale.
 Working around mid-day high tides, volunteers will use their smartphones to photograph and measure the color of the water.
 The data, along with location and time, become part of a worldwide catalog of water color.

-Please fill out the form at the bottom of this page to join our email list and be notified when we roll out this new initiative.
+Please fill out the form at the bottom of this page to join as a Color by Numbers volunteer.